Random harmonic maps into spheres: From strong convergence to convergence of harmonic maps

+Due to Lemma \ref{monotonicity}, on every compact subset of $\mathbf{D}_S$, the energy of $\psi_j$ is uniformly bounded since $\Eren(S,\rho_j)$ is uniformly bounded thanks to Corollary \ref{coro:basic} (2).

-Endow $\tilde{\Sigma}$ with the hyperbolic metric which is the lift of $g_0$ on $\Sigma$.
-By a standard argument, after picking a subsequence and using the $\Gamma$-equivariance of the map $\psi_N$, a priori there are finitely many points $y_1,...,y_p\in D_\Sigma$ where energy might concentrate as $N\to \infty$.
-Using the $\epsilon$-regularity theorem, Theorem \ref{epsilon reg}, we can replace $\psi_N$ in a small neighborhood of the $\Gamma$-orbit of $\bigcup_{j=1}^p y_j$ equivariantly by a map with normalized energy strictly smaller than $\psi_N$ for $N$ large.
-But since $\psi_N$ is energy minimizing among all smooth equivariant maps, we have a contradiction (this is the usual replacement argument appearing in \cite[proof of Theorem 5.1]{SU82} for instance).
-Thus, the energy of $\psi_N$ does no concentrate around any point.
-Next, by the $\epsilon$-regularity theorem again, Theorem \ref{epsilon reg}, on each compact subset of $\tilde{\Sigma}$, the maps $\psi_N$ are uniformly bounded in the $C^m$-topology for any $m\geq0$.
+By standard harmonic map theory \cite{SU82}, after picking a subsequence and using the ${\pi_1(S)}$-equivariance of the map $\psi_j$, a priori there are finitely many points $y_1,...,y_k\in \mathbf{D}_S$ where the energy might concentrate as $j\to \infty$.
+Using the $\epsilon$-regularity theorem, Theorem \ref{epsilon reg}, we can replace $\psi_j$ in a small neighborhood of the ${\pi_1(S)}$-orbit of $\bigcup_{j=1}^k y_j$ equivariantly by a map with renormalized energy strictly smaller than $\psi_j$ for $j$ large.
+But since $\psi_j$ is energy minimizing among all smooth equivariant maps, we have a contradiction (this is the usual replacement argument appearing in \cite[proof of Theorem 5.1]{SU82} for instance).
+Thus, the energy of $\psi_j$ does not concentrate around any point as $j\to \infty$.
+Next, by the $\epsilon$-regularity theorem again, Theorem \ref{epsilon reg}, on each compact subset of $\tilde{S}$, the maps $\psi_j$ are uniformly bounded in the $C^m$-topology for any $m\geq0$.

-In order to construct a limit, let us view all the spaces $V_N^0$ as embedded as linear subspaces of one common Hilbert space $H$ with unit sphere $S_H$.
-Choose a dense countable sequence of points $\{p_t\}_{t\geq 0}$ in $\tilde{\Sigma}$.
-Then, since the unitary group of $H$ acts transitively on (complex) orthonormal bases of $H$, there is a sequence of unitary transformations $F_N$ of $H$ such that after taking a subsequence $N_l$, for any given $t\geq0$, the sequence $F_N\circ \psi_N(p_t)$ converges to a point in $S_H$.
-Since the maps $\psi_N$ are uniformly Lipschitz on compact subsets, by an Arzel\`{a}–Ascoli argument, $F_N\circ \psi_N$ converges in the $C^0$-topology on compact subsets to a limit locally Lipschitz map
+In order to construct a limit, let us view all the spaces $\mathbb{C}^{N_j}$ as embedded as linear subspaces of one common Hilbert space $H$ with unit sphere $\mathbb{S}_H$.
+Choose a dense countable sequence of points $\{p_t\}_{t\geq 0}$ in $\tilde{S}$.
+Then, since the unitary group of $H$ acts transitively on (complex) orthonormal bases of $H$, there is a sequence of unitary transformations $F_j$ of $H$ such that (after taking a subsequence in $j$ if necessary) for any given $t\geq0$, the sequence $F_j\circ \psi_j(p_t)$ converges to a point in $\mathbb{S}_H$ as $j\to\infty$.
+Since the maps $\psi_j$ are uniformly Lipschitz on compact subsets, by an Arzel\`{a}-Ascoli argument, $F_j\circ \psi_j$ converges in the $C^0$-topology on compact subsets to a limit locally Lipschitz map